gperdrizet/llm_detector/README.md

 - **Easily accessible** - use it anywhere you can access Telegram: iOS or Android apps and any web browser.
 - **Simple interface** - no frills, just send the bot text and it will send back the probability that the text was machine generated.
 - **Useful and accurate** - provides a probability that text is synthetic, allowing users to make their own decisions when evaluating content.
 Maximum likelihood classification accuracy ~90% on held-out test data.
-- **Model agnostic** - malone is not trained to detect the output of a specific LLM, instead, it uses a gradient boosting classifier and a set of numerical features derived from/calibrated on a large corpus of human and synthetic text samples from multiple LLMs.
+- **Model agnostic** - agatha is not trained to detect the output of a specific LLM, instead, it uses a gradient boosting classifier and a set of numerical features derived from/calibrated on a large corpus of human and synthetic text samples from multiple LLMs.
 - **No logs** - no user data or message contents are ever persisted to disk.
 - **Open source codebase** - agatha is an open source project.
 Clone it, fork it, extend it, modify it, host it yourself and use it the way you want to use it.
 - **Free**